 - Evaluate Profitability – Evaluate the profitability of various products by examining the cost of goods and possible selling prices.

-- Look for trends: Keep up to date with industry trends and consider offering products in high demand.
+- Look for trends: Keep up to date with industry trends and consider

 - Test the product: Consider testing the product by prototyping or doing a small-scale test before purchasing a large inventory.